Facebook must disclose app records for Massachusetts probe, judge rules

 “Facebook simply telling its users that their data is safe without the facts to back it up does not work for us,” Healey said in a statement.
 “We are pleased that the court ordered Facebook to tell our office which other app developers may have engaged in conduct like Cambridge Analytica.”

-The judge gave Facebook 90 days to turn over materials that Healey sought.
+The judge gave Facebook 90 days to turn over the material Healey sought.

 Healey’s probe is one of several by state attorneys general regarding Facebook’s ability to protect user data.